 Ms. Matlins: Clarity is often mistakenly believed to be the factor that affects the amount of sparkle and brilliance.
 This is not true.
 Clarity refers to the presence of microscopic features that formed within the diamond as it crystallized.
-If readily visible to the eye without magnification, poor clarity will greatly reduce value, but otherwise, clarity has minimal impact on beauty or desirability.
+If readily visible without magnification, poor clarity will greatly reduce the value, but otherwise, clarity has minimal impact on beauty or desirability.

-Carly: When it comes to diamond carat weight, is bigger always better?
-Are there ways to make a diamond look larger than it really is?
+Question: When it comes to a diamond's carat weight, is bigger always better?
+Are there ways to make a diamond look larger than it is?

 Consider a design that uses several stones rather than one large diamond.
 A fine diamond weighing one carat, set in a classic Tiffany-style setting, might cost $7,500 while the cost of a ring containing three stones with a total weight of one-carat, only $3,250; or a diamond band containing nine diamonds with a total weight of one-carat could be less than $2,000.

 Using wider, innovative designs can create a very impressive look for a diamond under 1-carat, especially if your fiancée's fingers are very large or unusually long and you are concerned that a smaller diamond will look out of balance on her hand.

 Question: Diamonds in the top color grades are much more expensive than lower grades.
 How about some tips to help us evaluate diamond color?

 Ms. Matlins: If you think you can't afford a colorless diamond (D-F), don't fret.
 Within the top 10 color grades, most diamonds still look very beautiful when mounted.
 Setting the stone in white gold or platinum can make it appear whiter.
 Or, if the stone has a noticeable yellowish tint, try setting it in yellow gold—the diamond will look whiter and the tint will be much less noticeable.